remotestorage/remotestorage.js/doc/contributing/github-flow.rst

 -  Check if it works, if it has unit tests, if the tests pass, and if JSHint and CodeClimate are happy.
--  Check if the code is understandable, with clear and unambiguous names for functions and variables, and that it has JSDoc comments and a changelog entry.
+-  Check if the code is understandable, with clear and unambiguous names for functions and variables, and that it has TypeDoc comments and a changelog entry.
 -  If you use ``git up``, like recommended above, it will automatically create tracked branches for all remote branches.
 So in order to